 If you are here after you have reinstalled without taking a backup, there is not much you can do.
 So this post is going to show how you can backup your encryption certificates

 - In the Run Dialog Box [Win key + R] type MMC and click ok.

 - It will open the Microsoft Management Console.

 - Now click on Add and select Certificates and click Add

-    - Now you need to follow the instructions in the Certificate Export Wizard and

-    associate private key to .pfx format.
+- Now you need to follow the instructions in the Certificate Export Wizard and associated private key to .pfx format.

-    - Also make sure you de-select the option of Delete the private key if export is
+- Also, make sure you de-select the option of Delete the private key if the export is successful.

-    successful option.

-    - Save this file to another partition or a floppy drive so that you can use it

-    again after re-installation.
+- Save this file to another partition or a USB drive so that you can use it again after re-installation.